Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 ![dataexport](static/mwm-decs-seq.png)

-The _Data Export Collection Service_ monitors and updates states and statues of each job.
-When a job completes, it collects any artifacts/files generated by the application and distribute the artifacts to each connected sinks.
+The _Data Export Collection Service_ monitors and updates the states and statutes of each job.
+When a job completes, it collects any artifacts/files generated by the application and distributes the artifacts to each connected sink.
 Export service clients can utilize the [Export APIs](#export-api) to query any available tasks for export.

 ##### Result States:

 - `Queued`: Queued for export service.
 - `Processing`: Picked up by the export service and being processed by the export service.
-- `Successful`: Exported to external device successfully.
+- `Successful`: Exported to the external device successfully.
-- `Failure`: Failed to export to external device.
+- `Failure`: Failed to export to the external device.

 #### Data Retention Service